EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Abstract

 \section{Abstract}

 In embodied artificial intelligence, enabling heterogeneous robot teams to execute long-horizon tasks from high-level instructions remains a critical challenge.
 While large language models (LLMs) show promise in instruction parsing and preliminary planning, they exhibit limitations in long-term reasoning and dynamic multi-robot coordination.
-We propose \textbf{H}ierarchical \textbf{A}utonomous \textbf{I}ntelligent \textbf{M}ulti-Robot Planning(H-AIM), a novel embodied multi-robot task planning framework that addresses these issues through a three-stage cascaded architecture: 1) It leverages an LLM to parse instructions and generate Planning Domain Definition Language (PDDL) problem descriptions, thereby transforming commands into formal planning problems; 2) It combines the semantic reasoning of LLMs with the search capabilities of a classical planner to produce optimized action sequences; 3) It compiles the resulting plan into behavior trees for reactive control.
+We propose EmboTeam, a novel embodied multi-robot task planning framework that addresses these issues through a three-stage cascaded architecture: 1) It leverages an LLM to parse instructions and generate Planning Domain Definition Language (PDDL) problem descriptions, thereby transforming commands into formal planning problems; 2) It combines the semantic reasoning of LLMs with the search capabilities of a classical planner to produce optimized action sequences; 3) It compiles the resulting plan into behavior trees for reactive control.
 The framework supports dynamically sized heterogeneous robot teams via a shared blackboard mechanism for communication and state synchronization.
 To validate our approach, we introduce the \textbf{MACE-THOR} benchmark dataset, comprising 42 complex tasks across 8 distinct household layouts.
-Experimental results demonstrate that \textbf{H-AIM} achieves a remarkable performance improvement, elevating the task success rate from 12\% to 55\% and boosting the goal condition recall from 32\% to 72\% against the strongest baseline, LaMMA-P.
+Experiments show EmboTeam improves the task success rate from 12\% to 55\% and goal condition recall from 32\% to 72\% over the LaMMA-P baseline. \keywords{Embodied AI \and Embodied Multi-Robot \and Task Planning \and Large Language Models \and PDDL \and Behavior Trees}